-- 5.1 The promoter reserves the right to apply also different or additional method of balance of performance, in this case this will be described in the BOP-Publication of the specific event. - 5.2 In case an accepted car will be (by incident) too fast (on decision of the Race Director) they will accept and cooperate with any type of balance of performance at any time of the event. - 5.3 not applicable - 5.4 not applicable
+- 5.1 The Promoter reserves the right to apply also different or additional method of balance of performance, in this case this will be described in the BOP-Publication of the specific Event. - 5.2 In case an accepted Car will be (by incident) too fast (on decision of the Race Director) they will accept and cooperate with any type of balance of performance at any time of the Event.